 "You could be him, couldn't you?"

 He tried to unlatch her arms from around his neck, failed and just let his molecules un-form and re-form outside of her grip.

 She fell heavily against him.
 "Be him.
 Be Odo."

 She was holding onto his arms, short nails digging in like little daggers.
 "Two years ago, Vic.
 He and I went to his world, and I left him there.
 Two years ago today."

 "I'm sorry, Kira."

 "If you want a hologram of Odo, I'll be happy to order one up for you.
 But I'm not going to change into him just to make a sad drunk a little happier."
-He lifted her back into a barstool, hoped she didn't fall as he turned and walked away from her.
+He lifted her back onto a barstool and hoped she wouldn't fall as he turned and walked away from her.

 He let the door to his private quarters close and locked it tight against her.
 Striding over to his personal bar, he poured himself a drink and wished that just once he could actually get some help from the booze that lined the shelves.